neo-mashiro/sketchpad/README.md

 This project is initially started as an exercise to learn the basics of graphics in modern OpenGL, which has since then incorporated some ideas from game engine architecture to raise up the scope and level of abstraction.
 It is designed with modularization in mind to let users prototype new scenes with relative ease, thus we can focus more on the rendering algorithms without worrying too much about details.
 This can also be a useful framework and codebase for future reference, and a good starting point for implementing something more feature-complete and advanced.

+This is no longer maintained but only serves as a basic source of reference.
+I'm migrating to Vulkan for the next one and will focus more on the engineering side.

 ![Build status](https://github.com/neo-mashiro/sketchpad/actions/workflows/msbuild.yml/badge.svg)
 ![GitHub license](https://img.shields.io/github/license/neo-mashiro/sketchpad?color=blueviolet&label=License&style=flat)
 ![Total views](https://img.shields.io/youtube/views/JCagITtAmQ0?label=Views&style=social)